Global optimization of harmonic oscillator basis in covariant density functional theory: Introduction

 Thus, the major goal of the present paper is the search for alternative methods which will allow substantial reduction of the difference between infinite basis results and those obtained in finite $N_F$ one keeping the size of $N_F$ moderate and manageable at global scale with available computers.
 The basic idea of our approach is global optimization of the HO basis.
 From 1990 the oscillator frequency of the HO basis has been fixed at $\hbar \omega_0 = 41 A^{-1/3}$ [MeV] in existing CDFT calculations \cite{GRT.90,AKR.96,RGL.97,DIRHB-code.14}.
 However, this value has been defined from the analysis of only spherical $^{16}$O and $^{208}$Pb nuclei with the NL1 functional (see Ref.\ \cite{GRT.90}).
 Thus, in the present paper the HO basis is specified by a more general expression

 where $f$ is the scaling factor the value of which is defined from a global comparison of the results obtained in the infinite and finite (truncated at $N_F$) bases.
+Two versions of scaling factor $f$ (globally fixed and mass dependent) are studied in the present paper.
 Note that in this comparison we focus on binding energies which can be extremely precisely defined in experiment (see Introduction to Ref.\ \cite{TOAPT.24}).
 Alternative observables (such as radii and deformations) are typically measured with higher uncertainties which exceed the calculated errors defined from the comparison of the $N_F=20$ and infinite basis results.

 In addition, the similarities and differences in the convergence pattern of binding energies as a function of fermionic basis size as well as their microscopic sources have been investigated for three major classes of CEDFs, i.e. for density dependent meson exchange (DDME), nonlinear meson exchange (NLME) and point coupling (PC) functionals.